Graham, Oklahoma

 Graham is an unincorporated community located in Carter County, Oklahoma, United States.
 According to the 2000 U.S. Census it had a population of 158.

 History

 A post office was established at Graham, Indian Territory on June 16, 1891.

 At the time of its founding, Graham was located in Pickens County, Chickasaw Nation.

+Notable people

+Jim Weatherall – American football player.
+Played in the NFL for the Detroit Lions, Philadelphia Eagles, and Washington Redskins, as well as the Edmonton Eskimos of the WIFU.
+He played in college for Norman City College.